18F/handbook/docs/11-help-desk/working-practices.md

 Our responses are **respectful, clear and concise**.

 ## Timeliness
 Often when someone asks a question about a web application, responding quickly may make the difference between them giving up or being successful.
 We want to help them succeed, so we respond quickly.
-For a given project, we may observe specific SLA times, but our motivation is never the SLA time itself; our motivation is to be timely so that we can be helpful to the user.
+For a given project, we may observe specific SLA (Service Level Agreement) times, but our motivation is never the SLA time itself; our motivation is to be timely so that we can be helpful to the user.
 Because of this, in most instances our actual first response and resolution times will usually be much quicker than required by SLA numbers.

 ### First Response Time
 The first step toward helping users feel attended-to is to **always reply promptly**.
 Any reply is better than no reply.
 Users and clients like to know that we’ve read their correspondence, and that we’re looking into the issue.
 We don’t have to know everything in order to begin an interaction, and we don’t even have to be specific about next steps; often our first response may be as simple as: